CaullenOmdahl/deep-journalist/README.md

 - **Methodology Transparency:** Includes clear documentation of research methods, source verification processes, and limitations.
 - **Multi-language Translation:** Translate articles into 11 different languages while preserving formatting and structure.
 - **Social Media Integration:** Export content optimized for various platforms (Twitter/X, Facebook, LinkedIn, WhatsApp) with appropriate formatting and character limits.
-- **Multi-platform Support:** Supports rapid deployment to Vercel, Cloudflare and other platforms.
 - **Powered by Google Gemini:** Utilizes advanced Google Gemini models for accurate and insightful analysis.
-- **Local & Server API Support:** Offers flexibility with both local and server-side API calling options to suit your needs.
 - **Privacy-Focused:** Your data remains private and secure, as all data is stored locally on your browser.
 - **Multi-language Support:** English、简体中文.
 - **Built with Modern Technologies:** Developed using Next.js 15 and Shadcn UI, ensuring a modern, performant, and visually appealing user experience.